armory/docs/content/en/continuous-deployment/armory-admin/dinghy-enable.md

           multipleBranchesEnabled: true
 {{< /prism >}}

-Once an Administrator has done so, they can then define their repoConfig under their Dinghy Profile as per the example below.
-By doing so, customers will then be able to utilize multiple selections in Spinnaker's UI to access the different branches in the repo.
+Once an Administrator has completed the changes, they can then define their `repoConfig` under their Dinghy Profile at `spec.spinnakerConfig.profiles.dinghy.repoConfig` as per the example below.
+By doing so, customers can utilize multiple selections in Spinnaker's UI to access the different branches in the repo.

 In `SpinnakerService` manifest: